 How do we identify our core values?
 Where do we start?

-Our core values are revealed by our actions, our investment of resources and time, and by who we admire as a role model.
-Pursuing them will cost us something but it will bring a solid return on the investment.
+Our core values are revealed by our actions, our investment of resources and time, and by who we admire as role models.
+Pursuing them will cost us something, but it will bring a solid return on the investment.

 Several online resources are available and are included near the end of this article if you need a place to start.